 Department Events and Seminars

-Join the Chemistry and Biochemistry Department Seminar Series on Tuesdays at 12:00PM to learn more about advances in research within the molecular sciences.
+Join the Chemistry and Biochemistry Department Seminar Series on Tuesdays at 12:00PM in Biological Sciences 334 to learn more about advances in research within the molecular sciences.

 Seminars are presented by graduate students and guest speakers who share their research within the chemistry and biochemistry fields such as analytical, biochemical, educational, inorganic, organic and physical.
-Below is the schedule of seminars for SPRING 2023.
-Contact Dr. Michael Hayes if you wish to attend at [email protected].
+Below is the schedule of seminars for Spring 2026.
+For more information, please contact Dr. Hayes at [email protected].
 We hope to see you there!

 ____________________________